arjunmehta/heartbeats/README.md

 This method will add a reoccuring event to the heart.
 Every `nth` beat specified by `beatInterval` will execute the supplied function.
 This method counts from the time you add the event.
 It's kind of like `setInterval`.

+##### Options
-Use the options to set the `name` (so you can reference it, kill it, or modify it), and the number of times to `repeat` the event (0 for infinite).
+`name`: Give the Event a custom name, so you can reference it, kill it, or modify it using `heart.event(name)` `repeat`: Repeat the event a specified number of times (use `0` for infinite).
+By default, this is set to `0` or infinite.
+If set to a finite number, the event will be killed and cleared from memory once executed the last time.

 ```javascript
 var event = heartbeats.heart("heartA").createEvent(5, {name: "checkA", repeat: 0}, function(){